BitcoinDesign/Guide/guide/daily-spending-wallet/backup-and-recovery/manual-backup.md

 The daily spending wallet described in this reference design is designed to make backup as easy as possible for the user.
 As a result, the default flow is one where the user opts-in to a cloud backup.

-However, some users may not be comfortable with the idea of their private key on a cloud server.
+However, some users may not be comfortable with the idea of their recovery phrase on a cloud server.
 So in accordance with the design principles of [self-custody]({{ '/guide/getting-started/principles/#self-custody' | relative_url }}) and [transparency]({{ '/guide/getting-started/principles/#transparency' | relative_url }}), this wallet also offers a manual backup option.

 ## A note about channel state